magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_reading-the-natural-mind.md

 from ourselves to find understanding.
 We simply see that these states of mind aren’t permanent.
 We see that they are unsatisfactory and that they aren’t a permanent self.
-If we continue to develop our practice in this way, we call it the practice of or insight meditation.
+If we continue to develop our practice in this way, we call it the practice of *vipassanā* or insight meditation.
 We say that it is recognizing the contents of our mind and in this way we develop wisdom.

 Samatha (Calm) Meditation
 -------------------------

-Our practice of is like this: we establish the practice of mindfulness on the in-and out-breath, for example, as a foundation or means of controlling the mind.
+Our practice of samatha is like this: we establish the practice of mindfulness on the in-and out-breath, for example, as a foundation or means of controlling the mind.
 By having the mind follow the flow of the breath it becomes steadfast, calm and still.
 This practice of calming the mind is called ‘samatha meditation’.
 It’s necessary to do a lot of this kind of practice because the mind is full of many disturbances.
 It’s very confused.
 We can’t say how many years or how many lives it’s been this way.
 If we sit and contemplate we’ll see that there’s a lot that doesn’t conduce to peace and calm and a lot that leads to confusion!

 For this reason the Buddha taught that we must find a meditation subject which is suitable to our particular tendencies, a way of practice which